Texas Tick-Borne Diseases

 It is meaningful to explore the diagnostic tests and treatment protocols for tick-borne illnesses, including the use of antibiotics and supportive care measures.
 Prompt diagnosis and treatment can prevent complications and death.

-We will closely examine the pharmacokinetics of each medication used to treat the diseases, including the uses, mechanism of action, side effects, and contraindications.
-Counseling patients on preventative measures for protective clothing and tick repellents during outdoor activities can help minimize the risk of infection.
+We will closely examine the pharmacokinetics of each medication used to treat the diseases, including its uses, mechanism of action, side effects, and contraindications.
+Counseling patients on preventative measures such as protective clothing and tick repellents during outdoor activities can help minimize the risk of infection.

 Introduction to Ticks

-Ticks found in Texas encompass a variety of species, each with their unique characteristics and disease implications.
-Ticks are most active in the warmer months of spring and summer.
-The most common ticks in Texas are the Lone Star tick, American dog tick, Black-legged tick, and the Brown dog tick.
+Ticks found in Texas encompass a variety of species, each with unique characteristics and disease implications.
+They are most active in the warmer months of spring and summer.
+The most common ticks in Texas are the Lone Star, American dog, Black-legged, and Brown dog ticks.
 These species vary in appearance, habitat preferences, and the diseases they can transmit.

 Lone Star Tick

-Lone Start Tick (Amblyomma Americanum): A distinct white dot or "lone star" on the female's back helps this tick to be identified easily.
+Lone Star Tick (Amblyomma Americanum): A distinct white dot or “lone star” on the female’s back helps identify this tick easily.
 It is found throughout Texas, especially in wooded, bushy areas.
 Lone star ticks are known for transmitting diseases such as Ehrlichiosis and Southern Tick-Associated Rash Illness (STARI).
 In addition to their competence for pathogen transmission, Amblyomma Americanum (A. Americanum) has recently been associated with delayed red meat allergy (7).

 American Dog Tick